 Consult the chart for guidance

-The Charter protects individuals and legal entities against actions by the EU institutions that are not in conformity with fundamental rights.
-If this happens, the Court of Justice has the power to review the legality of the act.
+The Charter protects individuals and legal entities against actions by the EU institutions that infringe fundamental rights.
+If this happens, the European Court of Justice has the power to review the legality of the act.

-If a national authority violates the Charter when implementing EU law, national judges, under the guidance of the Court of Justice, have the power to ensure that the Charter is respected.
+If a national authority violates the Charter when implementing EU law, national judges (under the guidance of the European Court of Justice) have the power to ensure that the Charter is respected.

-The Charter complements, but does not replace, national constitutional systems or the system of fundamental rights protection guaranteed by the European Convention on Human Rights.
+The EU Charter of Fundamental Rights complements, but does not replace, national constitutional systems or the system of fundamental rights protection guaranteed by the European Convention on Human Rights.

-What to do if a case falls outside the scope of EU law
+What to do if your case falls outside the scope of EU law